 To meet the growing needs of Santa Cruz County children diagnosed with ASD and their families, the County Office of Education opened the Chrysalis Center in 2009.
 Located near the Live Oak School District Office and Green Acres Elementary School campus, the 7,400 square foot building was completely financed by state bond funding.

-The Chrysalis Program currently serves thirty pre-school through 5th grade children from throughout the north county.
-The program provides services in three classrooms, each with a credentialed teacher.
+The Chrysalis Program currently serves pre-school through 8th grade children from throughout the north county.
+The program provides services in special day classrooms, each with a credentialed teacher.
 Support staff include multiple instructional assistants, two full-time speech pathologists certified in augmentive/alternative communication (AAC), an occupational therapist, and an adaptive physical education teacher.
-A School Psychologist who is a Board Certified Behavior Analyst oversees the program under the guidance of COE's Special Education Administrators.
+A Board Certified Behavior Analyst oversees the program under the guidance of COE's Special Education Administrators.